davidkryzaniak/serverless-rekognition-api/README.md

 # Serverless Rekognition API
-Just a simple API that takes an image, runs it though the AWS Rekognition service, and returns the findings.
+Just a simple API that takes an image, runs it through the AWS Rekognition service, and returns the findings.